Amy Griffin: International

-Griffin played for the United States women's national soccer team from 1987–1991 and was on the squad that won the first ever FIFA Women's World Cup in 1991.
+Griffin played for the United States women's national soccer team from 1987 to 1991 and was on the squad that won the first ever FIFA Women's World Cup in 1991.
 In 23 career national team starts (with 24 caps), she posted a 12–8–3 record with a 0.99 goals against average.

 International career statistics

 Coaching career

 Griffin was one of the first nine women to obtain a United States Soccer Federation (USSF) level "A" coaching license.
 She is active in the Olympic Development program and coached at the 1995 U.S. Olympic Sports Festival.
 In 1998, she became a staff coach for both the NSCAA and the U.S. Soccer Federation.

 Griffin was head coach at the University of New Mexico where she started the program in 1993.
 The New Mexico Lobos posted a 27–24–1 record under Griffin, including a 10–7–3 mark in 1995 en route to a second-place finish in the Western Athletic Conference.
 Prior to that, she served as assistant coach at San Diego State University.
-Griffin later re-joined Lesle Gallimore, former head coach at San Diego State, at the University of Washington and has spent over a decade with the Huskies, most recently as Associate Head Coach.
+Griffin later re-joined Lesle Gallimore, former head coach at San Diego State, at the University of Washington and has spent over a decade with the Huskies, most recently as associate head coach.

-Griffin was an assistant coach at Santa Clara University from 1989–1991.
+Griffin was an assistant coach at Santa Clara University from 1989 to 1991.
 She was also an assistant coach at her alma mater, University of Central Florida.

 In 2012, Griffin was a goalkeeper coach for the United States under-20 women's national soccer team and helped guide the team to gold at the 2012 FIFA U-20 Women's World Cup.

-In 2015, Griffin was announced as the new US Deaf Women's National Team's head coach for soccer.
+In 2015, Griffin was announced as the new head coach of the United States women's national deaf soccer team.

-Today Griffin coaches with OL reign Academy in Seattle Washington
+Griffin is also currently the Executive Director of the Seattle Reign Academy in Seattle, Washington.

+Personal life

+Griffin lives in Seattle, Washington, alongside her husband Jack and their two sons, Nick, born in 2001, and Ben, born in 2003.

 Broadcasting career

 Griffin served as broadcast commentator with NBC, ESPN and Fox Network.
-She provided analysis for ESPN2 during the 1995 and 1999 women's soccer World Cups and was the color analyst for NBC's 2000 Sydney Olympic coverage.
+She provided analysis for ESPN2 during the 1995 and 1999 women's soccer World Cups and was the color analyst with Andrés Cantor for NBC's 2000 Sydney Olympic coverage.